teamshares/shoelace/docs/pages/components/input.md

   **Don't**
   <div style="padding: 0 0 .5rem;"><sl-input label="Email address" help-text="Enter your email address"></sl-input></div>

-  - Don't use help text to restate the label with different wording
+  - Don't use help text to just restate the label.
+Just skip the help text if it's not needed!
   :::